 Ski areas across Oregon are making it affordable for families to ski together all winter long.
 Little ones love the experience of playing in the snow and warming up with hot cocoa in the lodge.
 These early experiences are the building blocks for making lifetime skiers and snowboarders.

 Youngsters don’t have the stamina of bigger kids, so ski areas are rolling out special offers for children — from discounted pricing on lessons to altogether free lift tickets — providing families that extra bit of motivation to head to the mountains.
-Resorts are also making it easier for families to spend a day at the mountain with new parent swap lift tickets and season passes as well as discounted slopeside childcare offers.
-These deals are in addition to already great Learn To Ski & Snowboard packages for adults and children.
+These deals are in addition to already great learn to ski and snowboard packages for adults and children.
 Many of these offers require advanced purchase, so be sure to plan ahead!

 Anthony Lakes Ski Area

 Mt.
 Bachelor offers free lift tickets to kids 12 and under for the same number of days as their parents with the advanced purchase of a three-or-more day adult lift ticket.
-This offer includes one free kid’s ticket per paid parent.
-There are no blackout dates, so this deal is even valid during holidays, but you must purchase the package tickets during the promotional period from November 25, 2019 through December 15, 2019.
-The resort also offers free lift tickets to children 5 and under, visitors can pick up a free child ticket at any open ticket window.
+This offer includes one free kids’ ticket per paid parent.
+There are no blackout dates, so this deal is even valid during holidays, but you must purchase the package tickets a minimum of seven days in advance.
+The resort also always offers free lift tickets to children 5 and under.
+Visitors can pick up a free child ticket at any open ticket window.